 I make theatre because I believe it has the power to inform, inspire, and change minds.

-I then moved to Boston where I received a Master's in Theatre Education from Emerson College, focusing on Applied Theatre, Theatre for Young Audiences, Multicultural Education, and Voice Work.
+In 2016, I received a Master's in Theatre Education from Emerson College of Boston, focusing on Applied Theatre, Theatre for Young Audiences, Multicultural Education, and Voice Work.

-In Boston, I was involved in several productions with my colleagues at Emerson College, and also performed in Charles Mee’s Trojan Women: A Love Story with Artists’ Theater of Boston.
-Also while there, I Co-Directed and Devised an original production called The Fear Project with Open Theatre Project.
+While in Boston, I Co-Directed and Devised an original production called The Fear Project with Open Theatre Project.
 This show was based on stories and interviews shared with our ensemble all centered around the question "What are you afraid of?"

 Since being back in great Northwest, I have had the opportunity to teach at various Portland Public Schools, and also with Oregon Children's Theatre, New Moon Productions, and Northwest Children's Theatre and School.